dotnet/WatsonWebserver/Test.Docker/Docker.md

 http://localhost:8000
 ```

-6) Get the container name using ```DockerProcesses.bat```, or:
+6) Get the container name using the command found in ```DockerProcesses```, i.e.:
 ```
-C:\> docker ps
+$ docker ps
 CONTAINER ID        IMAGE               COMMAND                  CREATED              STATUS              PORTS                    NAMES
 3627b4e812fd        watsontest          "dotnet Test.Docker.…"   About a minute ago   Up About a minute   0.0.0.0:8000->8000/tcp   silly_khayyam
 ```

 7) Kill a running container:
 ```
-C:\> docker kill [CONTAINER ID]
+$ docker kill [CONTAINER ID]
 ```

-8) Delete the container image:
+8) Delete a container image:
 ```
-C:\> docker rmi [IMAGE ID] -f
+$ docker rmi [IMAGE ID] -f
 ```

 ## Helpful Notes

 While attempting to get Watson up and running in Docker on Windows, I stumbled upon this **really cool** project called DockerProxy.
-Check it out, may be helpful for you: https://github.com/Kymeric/DockerProxy
+Check it out, may be helpful for you: https://github.com/Kymeric/DockerProxy.

 Here is the ```Dockerfile``` used in the ```Test.Docker``` project:
 ```